 This coastal area of Del Mar is filled with unique stores, outdoor cafes, and bars with roof top patios looking over the village.

-There are also a few nice hotels that have great views and one in particular had its pool at street level so the sunbathers could look right out at the beautiful Pacific Ocean.
+There are also several nice hotels that have great views and one in particular had its pool at street level so the sunbathers could look right out at the beautiful Pacific Ocean.

 Down by the shoreline, the quaint Seagrove Park sits on a hill and overlooks the beach plus you can see up and down the coast in both directions.
 It was packed on this Mothers day Sunday so it made me wonder what it is like in summer.